mdrobisch/roseguarden/README.md

-**Because of issues in the very base of the system design, we decided to make a compelete rework of roseguarden** **Ther will be no bugfixes or features in this version of roseguarden** **The progress can be followed on:** https://gitlab.com/roseguarden/roseguarden **Till now I cann't give a new valid date for the release.**
+**Because of issues in the very base of the system design, we decided to make a compelete rework of roseguarden** **Ther will be no bugfixes or features in this version of roseguarden**

 Features